minasmart/presentations/graphql-eu-2017/presentation.md

 ^ In order to get type data into the objects our client returns, we need access to the introspection data.
 In fact, it needs to be distributed with the client.

-^ However, runtime introspection can be a heavy request and use a ton of memory.
+^ Now, runtime introspection can be a heavy request and use a ton of memory.

 ^ Similarly, Including the entire schema would make our distributed js very very big.